Free breakfast program spotlighted at Lowville school

 “We have hot oatmeal every Friday,” said Mr. Fuller.

-The school breakfast menu includes French toast with Lewis County maple syrup, breakfast pizza or break sandwich for hot breakfast choices and sugar reduced cereal or breakfast bars as cold choices.
+The school breakfast menu includes French toast with Lewis County maple syrup, breakfast pizza or breakfast sandwich for hot breakfast choices and sugar reduced cereal or breakfast bars as cold choices.

 State officials were invited to observe the free breakfast day and took turns on the food line serving students and visiting kindergarten class rooms.